 Important Microsoft Sentinel change: Defender portal transition

-Microsoft Sentinel is transitioning into the Microsoft Defender portal.
-The Defender portal is now the unified security operations experience for Sentinel and Defender XDR, and Microsoft guidance now states that after 31 March 2027, Microsoft Sentinel will no longer be supported in the Azure portal and will be available only in the Microsoft Defender portal.
+Microsoft Sentinel is transitioning into the Microsoft Defender portal as part of Microsoft’s unified security operations experience.
+Microsoft states that after 31 March 2027, Sentinel will no longer be supported in the Azure portal and will be available only through the Microsoft Defender portal.

 For Australian businesses, this is more than a portal change.
 It affects how security teams investigate incidents, manage permissions, review Defender XDR integration, use connectors, and maintain operational workflows.